xenomedia/zeus-project/README.md

 ```
 $ composer create-project xenomedia/zeus-project MY_PROJECT --no-interaction --stability rc
 ```
-Composer will create a new directory called MY_PROJECT containing a ```docroot``` directory with a full Lightning code base therein.
-You can then install it like you would any other Drupal site.

 ## Maintenance
 ```drush make```, ```drush pm-download```, ```drush pm-update``` and their ilk are the old-school way of maintaining your code base.
 Forget them.
 You're in Composer land now!